AaryaHari/expense-tracker-app/README.md

 ## Usage

-Because the environment does not allow installing dependencies automatically, you must run `npm install` in each folder with internet access enabled.
+Run `./setup.sh` with internet access to install dependencies for each folder.
 Then start the backend and frontend separately:

 ```
 cd backend && npm start